-As an apprentice with Donald Buchla at Buchla & Associates (Berkeley, California), Rick immersed himself in the philosophy and history of instrument design, while also learning how to manufacture, and market the most sought-after electronic instruments in the world.
+As an apprentice with Donald Buchla at Buchla & Associates (Berkeley, California), Richard immersed himself in the philosophy and history of instrument design, while also learning how to restore and maintain the most sought-after electronic instruments in the world.

-To further hone his diagnostic, repair, and restoration skills, Rick worked with John Leimseider at the National Music Center (formally Cantos Music Foundation) to maintain and preserve the Center’s impressive collection of rare electronic instruments, from the Novachord (an early tube-based synthesizer) to the sophisticated Waldorf Wave.
+To further hone his diagnostic, repair, and restoration skills, Richard worked with John Leimseider at the National Music Centre (formally Cantos Music Foundation) to maintain and preserve the Center’s impressive collection of rare electronic instruments, from the Novachord (an early tube-based synthesizer) to the sophisticated Waldorf Wave.

-Over the last decade, Rick has amassed one of the most complete collections of Buchla electronics and documentation in the world.
-He is recognized as an authority on Buchla Instruments, and has contributed to Keyboard Magazine, Vintage Synth Explorer, the New Grove Dictionary of Music and Musicians, and has lectured on Buchla history and performance techniques at the University of Victoria and has curated historic instrument displays and music events at the New Forms Festival (Vancouver, 2013) as well as Moogfest (Durham, 2016).
+Over the last decade, Richard has amassed the most complete collection of Buchla electronics and documentation in the world.
+He is recognized as an authority on Buchla Instruments, and has contributed to Keyboard Magazine, Vintage Synth Explorer, the New Grove Dictionary of Music and Musicians, lectured on Buchla history and performance techniques at the University of Victoria and has curated historic instrument displays and music events at the New Forms Festival (Vancouver, 2013) as well as Moogfest (Durham, 2016).

-When the calibrations are complete, you will find Rick casting dense drones under the moniker Shasta Cults or along with his partner Sarah Davachi in the duo Davachi/Smith.
+When the calibrations are complete, you will find Richard casting dense drones under the moniker Shasta Cults or along with his partner Sarah Davachi in the duo Davachi/Smith.